yambottle/element-visual-stimulus/docs/src/concepts.md

 Alternatively, one can allow for the above sources of variation, but instead record the outcome and piece together timing after the fact.
-The Element takes this approach by dedicating a corer of the screen to displaying a unique sequence.
+The Element takes this approach by dedicating a corner of the screen to displaying a unique sequence.
 When captured by a photosensitive diode and decoded, this sequence provides the exact timing for each frame of the stimulus regardless of dropped frames or real-time operating system inaccuracies.